 A Note on Security

-If you deal with sensitive information (particularly financial or health information), ensure you stay compliant with data protection regulations throughout the data cleansing process, especially if you use third-party services to help you.
+If you deal with sensitive information (particularly financial or health information), ensure you stay compliant with data protection regulations throughout the data cleansing process, especially if you use third-party services or involve an incident response team to help you.

 3. Identify and Consolidate Duplicates